asterics/FLipMouse/README.md

 Have a look at the [AsTeRICS Foundation homepage](https://www.asterics-foundation.org) for applications and our other Open Source projects:

 * [FABI - the Flexible Assistive Button Interface](https://github.com/asterics/FABI) - an open source switch interface for USB HID and Bluetooth.
-* [The FLipMouse controller](https://github.com/asterics/FLipMouse) - an open source alternative input device for controlling computers and mobile devices with minimal muscle movement.
 * [The FLipPad controller](https://github.com/asterics/FLipMouse) - a flexible touchpad for controlling computers and mobile devices with minimal muscle movement.
 * [Asterics Grid Open Source AAC](https://grid.asterics.eu) - an open source, cross plattform communicator / talker for Augmented and Alternative Communication (AAC).
 * [The AsTeRICS framework](https://github.com/asterics/AsTeRICS) - provides high flexibility for building Assistive Technology solutions.